Welcome to 2023! It’s a whole new year full of opportunities.

-With the new year and new decade, most of us have started thinking about our goals.
-Whether we want to lose weight, get a promotion, or save up to move, we have a list of things we hope to accomplish.
+With the start of a new year, it’s common to start thinking about your goals.
+Whether you want to lose weight, get a promotion, or save up to move, you have a list of things you hope to accomplish.

-However, you don’t have to face disappointment anymore after setting personal goals.
+However, you no longer have to face disappointment after setting personal goals.
 Keep reading for goal-setting tips that work.

 Figure Out Your Goals